Yes, America's Anchorman is away and this is your undocumented anchorman, Mark Stein sitting in, no supporting paperwork whatsoever.

 The world's greatest deliberative body.

-It doesn't it doesn't it doesn't deliberate anything.
+It doesn't deliberate anything.

-It never hold it never holds any debates on anything.
+It never holds any debates on anything.

-So when you switch on the TV and you see a senator giving a speech to an empty room uh all by himself.
+When you switch on the TV and you see a senator giving a speech to an empty room all by himself, there's nobody across on the other side of the aisle.

-They're going for the Guinness Book of Records, how many senators can talk to themselves overnight uh for the it's like uh and if it works, maybe they'll do it every year.
+They're going for the Guinness Book of Records, how many senators can talk to themselves overnight for this.

-A climate change talkathon.
+A climate change talk-a-thon.

 It'll be like the Jerry Lewis thing.

-It'll be there every every every year.
+It'll be there every year.

-They're not calling it a filibuster, apparently.
+They're not calling it a filibuster, apparently, because there's no legislation under debate.

 You have a filibuster.

-Otherwise otherwise you're just talking for no point.
+Otherwise, you're just talking for no point.

 You could be doing it at home.

-But as part of the degeneration, the degeneration of America's political institutions, even though there's no legislation, they're going to stage an Urzat's pseudo filibuster, in which they just talk for no purpose, with no legislation, with nothing to talk about.
+But as part of the degeneration, the degeneration of America's political institutions, even though there's no legislation, they're going to stage an Urzats pseudo-filibuster in which they just talk for no purpose, with no legislation, with nothing to talk about.

-They're just gonna talk.
+They're just going to talk.

-In a statement, Boxer said Democrats wanting to wake up Congress to the dangers of climate change, and there's nothing more likely to wake you up than a seven hour speech from Barbara Boxer.
+In a statement, Boxer said Democrats wanting to wake up Congress to the dangers of climate change.

 But Ted Cruz was at least trying to stop an actual bill.